makedeb/makedeb-docs/docs/makedeb/pkgbuild-specification/variables.md

 This variable takes the same syntax as `depends` with a few additions:

 1. Packages listed here may optionally be prefixed with `r!` or `s!`.
-Adding the `r!` prefix will mark said dependency as recommended in the built package, while adding `s!` or simply omitting both will mark the package as suggested.
+Adding the `r!` prefix will mark said dependency as recommended in the built package, while adding `s!` or simply omitting any prefix will mark the package as suggested.

 2. Packages listed here can be prefixed with a description of what functionality the dependency adds like so:
 ```sh